“I want to quit ministry.”

-I realize that not everyone is wired this way so I don’t expect everyone to relate to this aspect of my ministry life because we are all wired in different ways.
+I don’t expect everyone to relate to this aspect of my ministry life because we are all wired in different ways.

-Pastoring has given me the opportunity to live on purpose and leave my mark upon the world.
+Pastoring has given me the opportunity to live on purpose and leave my mark on the world.
 While the downside of that desire is drivenness the upside more than outweighs any negatives.

 Friendships impact our lives in a variety of ways.
 They help us keep dark times in perspective and give us a place to share the good times.

-My friendships have more than once diverted me from being one of those who quit ministry.
+My friendships have more than once prevented me from being a quitter.

 My friends carried me through my dark year of depression, supported me through cancer, celebrated my transition from pastoring to consulting and much more.